Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Simulation and Benchmark

 \subsection{Ablation Study}

-Ablation studies are conducted to further validate the necessity of the proposed modules and costs for swarm tracking.
-To verify the kinodynamic front-end's contribution, we replace it with a vanilla A* searcher from \cite{ji2022elastic}, designating this variant as \textbf{w/o KinoSearch}.
-We then systematically remove all SSDF-based occlusion avoidance costs throughout the planning pipeline to create the \textbf{w/o Visibility} variant, while canceling all equidistant 3-D swarm distribution costs gives the variant \textbf{w/o Formation}.
-Finally, our full \textbf{Proposed} planner and Zhou's work \cite{zhou2022swarm}, as the \textbf{Baseline}, are also evaluated for comparison.

-All variants are tested in random Forest maps with five different tree density levels, varying from sparse ($1/32\,tree/m^2$) to dense ($1/9\,tree/m^2$).
-Each cylindrical tree obstacle has a height of $4m$ and a diameter of $1m$.
-In each trial, five trackers with upward-facing Mid360 LiDARs collaborate to pursue a target traversing the map at velocities up to $1.4m/s$.
+We conduct ablation studies to validate the proposed modules and costs.
+The \textbf{w/o KinoSearch} variant replaces the kinodynamic front-end with a vanilla A* searcher from~\cite{ji2022elastic}.
+The \textbf{w/o Visibility} variant removes all SSDF-based occlusion costs, and the \textbf{w/o Formation} variant removes the 3-D swarm distribution costs.
+The \textbf{w/ voxel-occ} variant replaces the SSDF-based occlusion metric with the voxel-occupancy-based metric.
+Our full \textbf{Proposed} planner and Yin \textit{et al.}~[7] (the best-performing compared method) serve as the \textbf{Baseline}.
+All variants are tested in random Forest maps with five tree density levels from sparse ($1/32~tree/m^2$) to dense ($1/9~tree/m^2$).
+Each cylindrical tree has a height of $4~m$ and a diameter of $1~m$, and the drone collision radius is set to $0.3~m$.
+Five trackers with upward-facing Mid360 LiDARs pursue a target moving up to $1.4~m/s$.